The business need for Social Engineering

 1. Plausible situation

-The plausible situation includes the SE to play a role much like an actor.
+The plausible situation includes the SE playing a role much like an actor.

 You should consider: